TechnicalPursuit/TIBET/doc/markdown/tibet-rollup.1.md

 ## DESCRIPTION

-Creates a concatenated and optionally minified version of a `package#config`.
+Creates a concatenated and optionally minified version of a `package@config`.

 This command is normally invoked via `tibet build` rather than manually, however you can use it directly if you desire.